noop-inc/template-nodejs-vue/README.md

 ## Using with Claude Desktop

-To use Claude Desktop to interface with the applications's MCP Server service component, add the following to your Claude Desktop’s configuration file.
+To use Claude Desktop to interface with the application's MCP Server service component, add the following to your Claude Desktop configuration file.
 This file will be located at either `~/Library/Application Support/Claude/claude_desktop_config.json` on Mac or `%APPDATA%\Claude\claude_desktop_config.json` on Windows.
 Please note, the URL listed below will need to be adjusted if your application is exposed at a different endpoint.
 Thereafter, you will need to open or restart Claude Desktop for the configuration changes to take effect.

 ```json
 {